Electric guitar: Pickups

-Guitar necks
+Necks

 Electric guitar necks vary in composition and shape.
 The primary metric of guitar necks is the scale length, which is the vibrating length of the strings from nut to bridge.
 A typical Fender guitar uses a 25.5 in scale length, while Gibson uses a 24.75 in scale length in their Les Paul.
 While the scale length of the Les Paul is often described as 24.75 inches, it has varied through the years by as much as a half inch.

 Frets are positioned proportionally to scale length—the shorter the scale length, the closer the fret spacing.
 Opinions vary regarding the effect of scale length on tone and feel.
 Popular opinion holds that longer scale length contributes to greater amplitude.
 Reports of playing feel are greatly complicated by the many factors involved in this perception.
 String gauge and design, neck construction and relief, guitar setup, playing style, and other factors contribute to the subjective impression of playability or feel.

 Necks are described as bolt-on, set-in, or neck-through, depending on how they attach to the body.
 Set-in necks are glued to the body at the factory.
 This is the traditional type of joint.
 Leo Fender pioneered bolt-on necks on electric guitars to facilitate easy adjustment and replacement.
 Neck-through instruments extend the neck to the length of the instrument so that it forms the center of the body.
 While a set-in neck can be carefully unglued by a skilled luthier, and a bolt-on neck can simply be unscrewed, a neck-through design is difficult or even impossible to repair, depending on the damage.
 Historically, the bolt-on style has been more popular for ease of installation and adjustment.
 Since bolt-on necks can be easily removed, there is an after-market in replacement bolt-on necks from companies such as Warmoth and Mighty Mite.
 Some instruments—notably most Gibson models—continue to use set-in glued necks.
 Neck-through bodies are somewhat more common in bass guitars.

 Materials for necks are selected for dimensional stability and rigidity, and some allege that they influence tone.
 Hardwoods are preferred, with maple, mahogany, and ash topping the list.
 The neck and fingerboard can be made from different materials; for example, a guitar may have a maple neck with a rosewood or ebony fingerboard.
 Today there are expensive and budget guitars exploring other options for fretboard wood for instance Pau-Ferro, both for availability and cheap price while still maintaining quality.
-In the 1970s, designers began to use exotic man-made materials such as aircraft-grade aluminum, carbon fiber, and ebonol.
+In the 1970s, designers began to use exotic human-made materials such as aircraft-grade aluminum, carbon fiber, and ebonol.
 Makers known for these unusual materials include John Veleno, Travis Bean, Geoff Gould, and Alembic.